apex-enterprise-patterns/fflib-apex-common/README.md

 </a>

 ## What's new in v2.0
-This fork of fflib-apex-commons has some major changes to its architecture;
+This fork of fflib-apex-commons has some major changes to its architecture, while maintaining backwards compatible.

 - [Event driven architecture](docs/events/README.md) <br/>
   Ability to publish custom events in Apex.